Service

 Referrals

-The clinical genetics service in Somerset is managed and run by the clinical genetics service at St Michael’s Hospital Bristol.
-All new referrals and queries should be directed to the Bristol service.
+As of October 2024, the Clinical Genetics service in Somerset is now managed and ran by the Peninsula Clinical Genetics Service at Royal Devon University Hospital.
+All new referrals and queries should be directed to them.

 What happens once you have been referred to us?